square/prodeng/README.md

 them.
 For example, an httpd.conf agent could atomically copy fcm's httpd.conf into /etc/httpd and then reload apache if it was changed.

+An agent for a file shall be a standalone executable program that will be passed the name of its input file as its first argument.
+These agents are expected to do the right thing with regard to file atomicity, fsync, etc.

+An example agent that installs a file into /tmp/hello:

+    #!/usr/bin/ruby
+    require 'tempfile'
+    filename = ARGV[0]
+    data = File.open(filename).read()
+    file = Tempfile.new('/tmp/test')
+    file.write(data)
+    File.rename(file.path, "/tmp/hello")
+    file.fsync
+    file.close

 ## Trailer hitches?

 Any good vehicle is designed to tow or be towed.  fcm does not assume that